 - Character turns on a radio and sings along to a song

 Non-diegetic sounds: Sounds that do originate from events in the film, are not heard by characters in the story and are only heard by the audience

 - Voice-over narration

 - Sound editing – cutting and placing of sound

 - Sound effects – Sound effects are diegetic if it what a character would hear even if it is a sound effect.

-Tricks used to achieve difficult or impossible to film actions or sequences.
-Special Effects (SFX) began as simple double exposures, tricks in editing, animation, models, and now usually employ digital production or post production work.
+Special effects (SFX) refers to methods of achieving difficult or impossible actions or sequences that cannot be filmed economically, easily, safely or naturally.
+Special Effects began as simple double exposures, tricks in editing, animation, models, and now usually employ digital production, digital sets, matte painting, stunts, visual illusions and/ or post production work.

 How does the SFX add to the meaning of the media production?

 How does the SFX add to the audience engagement?

 How does the SFX relate to the genre of the media production?